 The Cincinnati Park District also offers a number of winter time events.
 Click here for the Cincinnati Park’s event calendar.

-“Music Live at Lunch” at the Christ Church Cathedral (downtown): At 12:10 p.m. each Tuesday, September through May; The concerts feature a variety of music, ranging from classical to jazz and music of other cultures.
-You may bring your lunch or purchase one at the cathedral for $5.
+“Music Live at Lunch” at the Christ Church Cathedral (downtown): At 12:10 p.m. each Tuesday, September through May.
+The concerts feature a variety of music, ranging from classical to jazz and music of other cultures.
+You may bring your lunch or enjoy a festive array of baked goods will be available at no charge.

 Free and Cheap Tours You Might Enjoy: